 The purpose of this page is to provide a quick reference about training programs, policies and processes, roles and responsibilities guiding students through their learning experience with Applied Vocational Training (AVT).
 These policies and processes may change from time to time.
 The most current is shown on this page.

-Applied Vocational Training is registered training organisation (RTO) registered with the National Vet Regulator; Australian Skill Quality Authority (ASQA).
+AVT is a registered training organisation (RTO) registered with the National Vet Regulator; Australian Skill Quality Authority (ASQA).
+AVT’s RTO number is 5273.
 As an RTO, AVT is bound to comply with the Standards for Registered Training Organisations (SRTOs) 2015.
 Training Services provided to clients follow policies and processes developed to meet the VET Quality Framework and SRTOs 2015.

 AVT delivers a range of training programs, both accredited and non-accredited, which are conducted as public courses or customised for students and industry.
-Our holistic approach ensures students’ needs are met.
+AVT’s holistic approach ensures students’ needs are met.
 Accredited programs have been approved by State and /or Commonwealth Government.
-Our products and services are listed and shown on our website; appvoc.com
+AVT’s products and services are listed and shown on this website; appvoc.com

-To enrol in a training program students must visit the AVT website, select the ‘Apply/ Enrol Now’ button on the relevant course page, and complete and submit the application form.
+To enrol in a training program students must visit the AVT website, select the ‘Apply Now’ button on the relevant course page, and complete and submit the application form.

 Most courses will require a deposit payment.
 Students will receive a confirmation email of their application and instructions on how to make the deposit payment to secure access to the course.
 Enrolments will be considered tentative until payment has been received.

-For our Full-time on-campus Veterinary Nursing courses, short-listed candidates will be required to attend or participate in an interview.
+For full-time on-campus Veterinary Nursing courses, short-listed candidates will be required to attend or participate in an interview.
 At this interview students will do the following: